-Watch this video to learn about being a nurse at BC Cancer
+Watch this video to learn about being a nurse at BC Cancer What we bring

 Every PHSA employee enables the best possible patient care for our patients and their families.
 Whether you are providing direct care, conducting research, or making it possible for others to do their work, you impact the lives of British Columbians today and in the future.
 That's why we're focused on your care too - offering health, wellness, development programs to support you - at work and at home.